ramuntn45/yoga-app/README.md

 ### Database

-The application uses an SQLite database (`yogaa.db`) to store enrollment details.
+The application uses an SQLite database (`yoga-class.db`) to store enrollment details.

 ### File Structure